 The ProDrive seems to be one of the most popular paddles at my club – it is used even by beginners.
-Initially I liked it, but the core seemed to go flat after about two months.
-It now lacks the power it once had, so I cannot recommend it.

 My choice of paddles was the Diadem Warrior (Edge for doubles); however, after testing the ProDrive paddle, I found that it compared favorably.
 In fact, it may be a bit better than the Warrior when it comes to imparting spin.